mgoulao/arkheion/template.typ

 // The project function defines how your document looks.
 // It takes your content and some metadata and formats it.
-// Go ahead and customize it to your liking!
 #let project(
   title: "",
   abstract: [],